gr3hem/Project-Rebirth/README.md

 Project Rebirth™ is a project made by one person on their own time.
 Disguised for evading internet censorship or accessing websites in a controlled sandbox.
 It is designed with security (about:blank precautions) and performance in mind.
 ## Features

-Project Rebirth™, built solely off of scratch Visual Studio Code ideas, is a website launcher
+Project Rebirth™, built solely off of scratch Visual Studio Code ideas, is a website launcher made for the intent of use of a web searcher, but everything is accessible.
+Nothing's in your way with Project Rebirth™.

 ## Supported Sites